zuozhenggh/learning-library/developer-library/converged-db/converged-db-on-premises/xml/xml-adb.md

 # Oracle XML

 ## Introduction
-There are several steps within this lab.
+There are two main parts to this lab.
--  The first step walks you through the steps of setting up the environment for XML lab .
-You can connect Oracle Database instance using any client you wish.
-In this lab, you will connect using Oracle SQL Developer.
--  The second step shows different ways to query XML data.
+- **Connect to SQL Developer Web** - You will use SQL Developer Web, one of the tools that comes preinstalled with Autonomous Database
+- **Query XML Data** - Query XML data using XQuery.
 XQuery is a very general and expressive language, and SQL/XML functions XMLQuery, XMLTable, XMLExists, and XMLCast combine that power of expression and computation with the strengths of SQL.
-We can query XMLType data, possibly decomposing the resulting XML into relational data using function XMLTable.
+You can query XMLType data, possibly decomposing the resulting XML into relational data using function XMLTable.
--  The third set of steps you will get to insert and update XML contents.
-We can update XML content or replace either the entire contents of a document or only particular parts of a document.
+- **Insert and Update XML Data** - You can update XML content or replace either the entire contents of a document or only particular parts of a document.
 The ability to perform partial updates on XML documents is very powerful, particularly when we make small changes to large documents, as it can significantly reduce the amount of network traffic and disk input-output required to perform the update.
 The Oracle UPDATEXML function allows us to update XML content stored in Oracle Database.

--  The last step you will look at various sample queries and functions within XML.

 *Estimated Lab Time:* 15 Minutes

 ### Prerequisites
 This lab assumes you have:
 - A Free Tier, Paid or LiveLabs Oracle Cloud account
-- SSH Private Key to access the host via SSH
 - You have completed:
     - Lab: Generate SSH Keys
-    - Lab: Prepare Setup (Free Tier and Paid Tenants Only)
+    - Lab: Setup Compute and ADB
-    - Lab: Environment Setup
-    - Lab: Initialize Environment
+    - Lab: Load Data and Start Application

-***Note:***  All scripts for this lab are stored in the /u01/workshop/xml folder and are run as the oracle user.

 ### About Oracle XML